The purpose of this article is to offer you a clear step-by-step process to add a graph to a report template while working in DotActiv software.

 Please note that although pie charts don’t have an L-shaped X and Y axis, the principle stays the same.
 The key displayed on the right will usually be equivalent to your X-axis, where the actual figures/slice breaks of the pie will represent the Y-axis.

 To begin, give your graph a name.
 Let’s go ahead and name it ‘%Sales and %Units per Sub Category’.
-By stating what data you want to see and for what groupings/levels, it will help to define the X-axis and Y-axis of your graph (discussed later in this article).
+Stating what data you want to see and for what groupings/levels, will help to define the X-axis and Y-axis of your graph (discussed later in this article).
 After you have given your graph a heading, you must select your data source.

 Once done, it’s time to set your data.
 Note that you can only set data after a data source has been selected.
 Read this article to see how a data source is created and/or selected.